-Deployment targets are the servers and services you deploy your software to.
-You can manage your deployment targets by navigating to Infrastructure ➜ Deployment Targets in the Octopus Web Portal.
+You can manage your deployment targets by navigating to Infrastructure ➜ Deployment Targets in the Octopus Web Portal:

 From the Deployment Targets tab you can add new deployment targets, disable or delete deployment targets, check on the status of your targets, and run health checks.

-Deployment targets are added in different ways, depending on the type of target you are adding and how the target will communicate with the Octopus Deploy server.
+Deployment targets are added in different ways, depending on the type of target you are adding and how the target will communicate with the Octopus Server.
 For instructions, see:

 - Listening and Polling Windows Tentacles